Languages of the Republic of the Congo

 Lingala, the river language, is the language of President Denis Sassou-Nguesso, and is spoken mainly in the north and east of the country.
 This is the language which has grown most quickly in the past few years in the Congo.

 Batekes form 16.9% of the population and are mostly found in the Plateaux Department, in the Cuvette-Ouest (where they are known as Mbéti and Tégué), Niari, Bouenza and the Pool region.

 Ladi (pronunciation : Lari or Ladi) is the language mostly spoken in the Pool region and in the south of Brazzaville.

-The dominant sign language is ASL from Nigeria, influenced by local gestures and conventions.
+The dominant sign language is Nigerian Sign Language, influenced by local gestures and conventions.

+Writing system

+Congolese languages are written using the international African alphabet.
+Nevertheless, in the Republic of Congo, the sometimes approximate French orthography is used for Congolese languages.
+This use of French spelling for Congolese languages is a legacy of French colonization.
+For example: